Marcel091004/EasyEntityToDTO/README.md

 ExampleUserDTO dto = ExampleUserDTOMapper.mapToExampleUserDTO(john);

 System.out.println(dto.getUsername());   // → John Doe
 System.out.println(dto.getAge());        // → 25
+System.out.println(dto.isAdmin());       // → false
+System.out.println(dto.getDisplayName()); // → null

+// OR

+  ExampleUser user1 = new ExampleUser("alice", 30, "secret123");
+        ExampleUser user2 = new ExampleUser("bob", 25, "hunter2");

+        List<ExampleUser> usersList = new ArrayList<>();
+        usersList.add(user1);
+        usersList.add(user2);

+        List<ExampleUserDTO> dtosList = ExampleUserDTOMapper.mapToExampleUserDTO(usersList);
 ```
+## 🎯 Features

+- ✅ Automatic DTO generation
+- ✅ Automatic Mapper generation
+- ✅ Exclude fields with `@ExcludeFromDTO`
+- ✅ Add virtual fields with `@DTOExtraFields` — even if they don’t exist in the original class!
+- ✅ Set default values for extra fields
+- ✅ Clean output with no boilerplate
+- ✅ Fast compile-time processing using Java Annotation Processing (APT)

-💎 Why Use This?
+## 💎 Why Use This?

-✨ Less boilerplate
+- ✨ Less boilerplate

-🧼 Clean and simple annotations
+- 🧼 Clean and simple annotations

-⚡ Works out of the box, no setup
+- ⚡ Works out of the box

-🚀 Fast and lightweight
+- 🚀 Fast and lightweight
+- 🔮 Supports both real and custom fields via reflection

+📦 Output File Location
+Generated files will be located in the `target/generated-sources/annotations` directory (or your IDE’s generated sources folder).

 🙌 Contributing
 Have an idea?
 Found a bug?
+Want to add features?
-Feel free to open an issue or a pull request!
+Feel free to open an issue or a pull request — contributions welcome!